-Endourology & Laparoscopy
+Endourology & Laparoscopy Fellowship

 Clinical Training Opportunities

-Fellows’ clinical training includes exposure to all aspects of medical treatment of urinary stone disease, surgical endourologic techniques, and mastery of laparoscopic and minimally invasive surgery before completing their fellowship.
+The fellows’ clinical training includes exposure to all aspects of medical treatment of urinary stone disease, surgical endourologic techniques, and mastery of laparoscopic and minimally invasive surgery before completing their fellowship.
 Graduating fellows will be proficient in both fluoroscopic and ultrasound guided percutaneous renal access techniques from both the supine and prone positions.
 They also will gain proficiency in advanced ureteroscopy and holmium laser enucleation of the prostate (HoLEP) as well as advanced laparoscopy.
 Typical fellows complete at minimum 200 ureteroscopy, 180 percutaneous nephrolithotomy (PCNL), and 50 HoLEP cases in addition to 150 laparoscopy cases.
 While fellows have the opportunity to participate in robotic cases, robotics is not part of the core training curriculum.

 Research Training Opportunities